orkes-io/docs/docs/reference-docs/operators/dynamic-fork.md

-## Task definition
+## Task configuration

-This is the JSON schema for a Dynamic Fork task definition.
+This is the task configuration for a Dynamic Fork task.

 <Tabs>
 <TabItem value="Different tasks" label="Run different tasks">